Ecuador & The Galapagos

 Entry & Exit Requirements: If you are a U.S. traveler wishing to enter Ecuador, you must present a U.S. passport with at least six months remaining validity.
 Ecuadorian customs officials also require evidence of return or onward travel, such as an airline ticket.
 If you are traveling on a regular passport for tourism or business, you will not need a visa for a stay of 90 days or fewer per 12-month period.
 If you are planning a visit longer than 90 days, you must obtain a visa in advance of your arrival.

-Nationals of the following countries: require a visa and should approach the Consulate of Ecuador of their residence (list may change without notice): Afghanistan, Algeria, Bangladesh, Costa Rica, Cuba, El Salvador, Guatemala, Honduras, India, Iran, Iraq, Jordan, Lebanon, Libya, Nicaragua, Nigeria, North Korea, Pakistan, Palestine Authority, People's Republic of China, Sri Lanka, South Korea, Syria, Tunisia and Vietnam, Yemen.
+Nationals of the following countries require a visa and should approach the Consulate of Ecuador of their residence (list may change without notice): Afghanistan, Algeria, Bangladesh, Costa Rica, Cuba, El Salvador, Guatemala, Honduras, India, Iran, Iraq, Jordan, Lebanon, Libya, Nicaragua, Nigeria, North Korea, Pakistan, Palestine Authority, People's Republic of China, Sri Lanka, South Korea, Syria, Tunisia, Vietnam, and Yemen.

 If applying in the U.S., nationals of these countries will have to produce their valid U.S. visa or residence permit and fill out an application form (requirements listed above, plus 2 photographs).
 Visa Application